NothingButNewts/IGME340.01MagChat/README.md

-# IGME340.01Proj1
+# IGME340.01Proj1 - MagChat
-Repository for the first project for Multi Media App Development
+Repository for the first project for Multi Media App Development, MagChat

 ScreenShots for first milestone